The Teddy Stoddard Story: Beautiful Mrs Thompson Gives Wayne Dyer Hope

-When I recently met a young lady studying to be a teacher, I knew she too had to hear about Teddy Stoddard because anyone wanting to enter the teaching profession needs to understand the incredible impact they can have on the children in their classroom.
+When I recently met a young lady studying to be a teacher, I knew she too, had to hear about Teddy Stoddard because anyone wanting to enter the teaching profession needs to understand the incredible impact they can have on the children in their classroom.

-The Teddy Stoddard Story
+The Teddy Stoddard Story - A Story of Kindness and Connection

 There’s a story from many years ago that tells of an elementary school teacher whose name was Mrs. Thompson.
 As she stood in front of her fifth-grade class on the first day of school, she told her children a lie.
 Like most teachers, she looked at her students and told them that she loved them all the same.
 But that simply was not true, because there, in the front row, slumped in his seat, was a little boy named Teddy Stoddard.